Limiting one-point fluctuations of the geodesic in the directed landscape near the endpoints when the geodesic length goes to infinity: Introduction

 Using the definitions of $\rC$ and $\rD$ in \eqref{eq:def_CauchyDet} and $\eqref{eq:def_DiffOperator}$, it is straightforward to write down $\rI_n(\vec{U};\vec{V})$ explicitly.
 We have

 where the function $\rH$ is defined in \eqref{eq:def_rH}, more explicitly,

 Note the angles of the contours $\Gamma_\rL$ and $\Gamma_\rR$.
 We see that the function $f_{h,x;t}(w)$ decays super-exponentially fast when $w\in\Gamma_\rL$ goes to infinity, and grows super-exponentially fast when $w\in\Gamma_\rR$ goes to infinity.
 Therefore, it is straightforward to see that the integral of $\rI_n(\vec{U};\vec{V})$ is well defined, and the summation in \eqref{eq:def_rp} is uniformly bounded.
 We also note that $|\hat\rI_n(\vec{U};\vec{V})|\le \text{constant}\cdot|\rI_n(\vec{U};\vec{V})|$ by the choice of the contours.
 Therefore the integral of $\hat\rI_n(\vec{U};\vec{V})$ is well defined and the summation in \eqref{eq:def_hat_rp} is uniformly bounded as well.
+It further verifies the two formulas \eqref{eq:def_hat_rp01} and \eqref{eq:def_hat_rp} are equivalent.
 The absolute convergences of similar expressions have been discussed in \cite{Liu22c,Liu-Zhang25}, hence we omit the details here and refer the readers to the discussions after Definition 2.2 in \cite{Liu-Zhang25}.